vinay9354/aws_infra/dev/README.md

 ## 📧 Support

-For questions or issues, contact the infrastructure team or create an issue in the repository.
+For questions or issues, contact the amaravinaykumar@gmail.com or create an issue in the repository.

 ---